Humboldt squid: Prey and feeding behavior

-The Humboldt squid's diet consists mainly of small fish (lanternfish, in particular), crustaceans, cephalopods, and copepods.
+The Humboldt squid's diet consists mainly of small fish (lanternfish, in particular), crustaceans, cephalopods (octopuses and other squid), and copepods.
 The squid uses its barbed tentacle suckers to grab its prey and slices and tears the victim's flesh with its beak and radula.
 They often approach prey quickly with all 10 appendages extended forward in a cone-like shape.
 Upon reaching striking distance, they open their eight swimming and grasping arms, and extend two long tentacles covered in sharp hooks, grabbing their prey and pulling it back toward a parrot-like beak, which can easily cause serious lacerations to human flesh.
 These two longer tentacles can reach full length, grab prey, and retract so fast that almost the entire event happens in one frame of a normal-speed video camera.
 Each of the squid's suckers is ringed with sharp teeth, and the beak can tear flesh, although they are believed to lack the jaw strength to crack heavy bone.
+The squid are known for their speed at eating; they feast on hooked fish, stripping them to the bone before fishermen can reel them in.

 Their behavior while feeding often includes cannibalism and they have been seen to readily attack injured or vulnerable squid in their shoal.
-A quarter of squid stomachs analyzed contained remains of other squid.
+A quarter of squid stomachs analyzed contained remains of other Humboldt squid.
 This behavior may account for a large proportion of their rapid growth.
 An investigation of the stomach contents of over 2,000 squid caught outside of the Exclusive Economic Zone off the coasts of Chile found that cannibalism was likely the most important source of food.
 Over half had the beaks of D. gigas in their stomachs, and D. gigas was the most common prey item.
 The researchers do note, however, that squid jigged in the light field around the survey vessel showed much more cannibalism.

 Until recently, claims of cooperative or coordinated hunting in D. gigas were considered unconfirmed and without scientific merit.
 However, research conducted between 2007 and 2011 indicates this species does engage in cooperative hunting.

-The squid are known for their speed at eating; they feast on hooked fish, stripping them to the bone before fishermen can reel them in.